projty/DiscordSayBot/README.md

 # Discord Say Bot

-A simple Python script that sends a message to a Discord channel using a bot token and a JSON payload file.
+A simple Python script that sends, edits, or deletes a Discord message using either a bot token or a webhook URL, with the full payload defined in a local JSON file.

 ## What It Does

+The script reads a Discord message payload from a local JSON file (`message.json` by default) and:

+- **Sends** a new message to a channel (via bot or webhook).
+- **Edits** an existing message (via bot or webhook).
+- **Deletes** an existing message (via bot or webhook).

-This script reads a message definition from a local JSON file (`message.json`) and posts it to a specified Discord channel via the Discord REST API.
-It supports everything the Discord message API supports plain text, embeds, components (buttons, select menus), attachments, and more since the entire payload is defined in the JSON file.
+Because the entire payload comes from the JSON file, everything the Discord message API supports works out of the box: plain text, embeds, components (buttons, select menus), attachments, and more.

 ## Requirements